Sufferal/fireworks/README.md

 # Firefly
-A clean and simple website for a small firework company.
+A clean, simple and responsive website for a small firework company.
 It features a robust design with a focus on the products, reviews and company values.
 The products are displayed in a grid layout and range from fireworks to sparklers, fountains and more.

-***The mobile version is still in development.***

-The website is hosted on GitHub Pages and can be accessed [here](https://sufferal.github.io/fireworks/).
+The website is hosted on GitHub Pages and can be accessed both on desktop and mobile [here](https://sufferal.github.io/fireworks/).

 Live demo link: [sufferal.github.io/fireworks/](https://sufferal.github.io/fireworks/)